BasakK6/flutter_animations/README.md

 We can also use interactive animations that are created by other artists.
 There are many useful sites that provide such animations such as [Lottie](https://lottiefiles.com) and [Rive.app](https://rive.app).
 There are also corresponding Flutter packages to handle the animation files.
 In this project I made an example using a loading animation that I chose from Lottie Files.

+## 6) Sliver Animations

+> A sliver is a portion of a scrollable area that you can define to behave in a special way.
+You can use slivers to achieve custom scrolling effects, such as elastic scrolling.

+We can achieve Sliver animations by using CustomScrollView or NestedScrollView.
+With CustomScrollView, we should use widgets that start with "Sliver" such as SliverAppBar, SliverList or SliverGrid.
+We can also wrap our normal widgets with SliverToBoxAdapter too.
+With NestedScrollView, we have headerSliverBuilder parameter that also provides "bodyIsScrolled" boolean variable to check whether the user has scrolled the page or not.

+In this project I used SliverAppBar, SliverList and SliverToBoxAdapter to animate a background image on the AppBar.
+In addition, I animated closing a BottomNavigationBar when the user scrolls.